django/deps/draft/email-providers.md

-The call to `mail_managers()` in Django's `BrokenLinkEmailsMiddleware` is modified to replace [deprecated](#fail_silently-sending-option-deprecated) `fail_silently` with an `is_configured()` check.
+The call to `mail_managers()` in Django's `BrokenLinkEmailsMiddleware` is modified to replace [deprecated](#fail_silently-sending-option-deprecated) `fail_silently` with an `EmailProviderDoesNotExist` check.
 The details are similar to the second item in `AdminEmailHandler` above, and are similarly modified during the deprecation period.

 ## Backwards compatibility